Two-Stage Maximum Score Estimator: Abstract

 \section{Abstract}

 This paper considers the asymptotic theory of a semiparametric M-estimator that is generally applicable to models that satisfy a monotonicity condition in one or several parametric indexes.
 We call this estimator the \emph{two-stage maximum score} (TSMS) estimator, since our estimator involves a first-stage nonparametric regression when applied to the binary choice model of \citet*{manski1975maximum,manski1985semiparametric}.
 We characterize the asymptotic distribution of the TSMS estimator, which features phase transitions depending on the dimension of the first-stage estimation.
-We show that the TSMS estimator is asymptotically equivalent to the smoothed maximum-score estimator \citep*{horowitz1992smoothed} when the dimension of the first-step estimation is relatively low, while still achieving partial rate acceleration relative to the cubic-root rate when the dimension is not too high.
 Effectively, the first-stage nonparametric estimator serves as an imperfect smoothing function on a non-smooth criterion function, leading to the pivotality of the first-stage estimation error with respect to the second-stage convergence rate and asymptotic distribution. \textbf{}\\ \textbf{~}\\ \textbf{Keywords:} semiparametric M-estimation, maximum score, non-smooth criterion, monotone index, discrete choice

 {}